German website

 This special edition explores how farmers can use land more efficiently by combining agriculture with solar energy.
 It also covers technology, insurance and the shift to e-mobility in farming.

 Vertical solar modules boost farmland yields and land use.
-Marius Sinn of Next2Sun explains the benefits and installation approach.
+Marius Sinn of Next2Sun outlines the benefits and installation.

 Agricultural photovoltaics are gaining ground, but how exactly can farmers benefit from installing solar systems on arable land and grassland?